gregk27/GTMS/readme.md

 ### Scoreboard
 The scoreboard can be configured to display any combination of statistics across a number of pages.
 Configuration has the following properties:
  - **duration:** The duration each page is displayed before cycling, in seconds
+ - **rankCol:** Configuration for the column always displayed next to team info, should be clear indication of ranking.
+Defaults to Ranking Point Average (RPA)
  - **data:** Configuration options for what data is displayed
 #### Data
 Data is a list of pages, each being a list of displayed columns.
-While the Rank, Team, and RPA columns are automatically shown, the remaining space is free for any user-defined columns.
+While the Rank, Team, and rankCol columns are always shown, the remaining space is free for any user-defined columns.
 Each column has three properies:
  - **name:** Name to be displayed in header
  - **width:** Width of column, in em.
 This will need some tweaking to find sizes that work for target display
  - **func:** Callback function used to get the column's value.
 Takes [team score data](#tracked-data) as input, and returns a string as output